takahiro-hirofuchi/raminate/README.md

 controller at the hardware level.

-Updated Jun 2018:
+Updated June 2018:
 Recently, Intel announced that their DIMM-based Optane memory will be on the market in 2019.
 The hypervisor mechanism of RAMinate will also work for the hybrid memory system using DRAM and Optane.
-I am looking for industry partners to extend RAMinate for acutual use as well as academic collaborators to conduct further research in this area.
+I am looking for industry partners to extend RAMinate for actual use as well as academic collaborators to conduct further research in this area.
 Contact me!

+Updated July 2019:
+We applied RAMinate to Intel Optane DC and confirmed that RAMinate successfully works for the first commercially-available, byte-addressable memory.
+See [our prompt report in arXiv](https://arxiv.org/abs/1907.12014).